Ricotta Strawberry Swirl

 - 1½ cups best-quality whole-milk ricotta (you can make your own ricotta with this recipe)

-- THE STRAWBERRY SWIRL: In a blender, combine the strawberries, sugar, corn syrup, and lemon juice.
+- In a blender, combine the strawberries, sugar, corn syrup, and lemon juice.
 Puree the mixture until smooth, and transfer to a small saucepan.
 Over medium heat, bring the strawberry puree to a low boil and cook, stirring occasionally, for 2 to 3 minutes.
 Chill completely.

-- THE ICE CREAM: In a blender, combine the milk, sugar, vanilla, rum, lemon zest, and pinch of salt.
+- In a blender, combine the milk, sugar, vanilla, rum, lemon zest, and pinch of salt.
 Add the ricotta last, in spoonfuls, to help it incorporate easily.
 Blend until smooth, and refrigerate until thoroughly chilled.

 - Freeze in an ice cream maker according to the manufacturer’s instructions.
 When it’s done, layer the ice cream with generous spoonfuls of the strawberry swirl in a storage container, starting with a layer of strawberry.
 Freeze before scooping.